kwilliamson34/arch-upskill/posts/express.md

 - Serve and access static files using a browser
 - Enterprise web applications
 - eCommerce web applications

+### MEAN stack

+MEAN = mongo, express, angular, node.
+MERN = react, MEVN = vue.

+**Because all components of the MEAN stack support programs that are written in JavaScript, MEAN applications can be written in one language for both server-side and client-side execution environments.**

+MongoDB is a NoSQL database program that uses JSON-like BSON (binary JSON) documents with optional schemas.
+The role of the database in the MEAN stack is very commonly filled by MongoDB because its use of JSON-like documents for interacting with data as opposed to the row/column model allows it to integrate well with the other (JavaScript-based) components of the stack.

+Though often compared directly to other popular web development stacks such as the LAMP stack (linux, apache, mysql, perl/python/php), the components of the MEAN stack are higher-level including a web application presentation layer and not including an operating system layer.

 ### Alternatives to Express